-- 79. WFP will take a "whole-of-society" approach to ensure sustained impact in Egypt and will develop and nurture localized and national partnerships with communities, governorate -level counterparts, civil society, local NGOs and the private sector.
+- 81. WFP will take a "whole-of-society" approach to ensure sustained impact in Egypt and will develop and nurture localized and national partnerships with communities, governorate-level counterparts, civil society, local NGOs and the private sector.
 Collaboration with relevant ministries will include the ministries responsible for education and technical education, health and population and social solidarity under activity 4, the national nutrition institute under activity 5 and the ministries responsible for supply and internal trade and agriculture and land reclamation under activity 6.
-Under activities 4, 5, 6, WFP will work with the National Council for Women, the Central Agency for Public Mobilization and Statistics, organizations working to enhance gender equality and the Egyptian Cabinet's Information and Decision Support Center on evidence generation. - 80.
-WFP will explore opportunities to collaborate effectivelytake forward positive partnerships with other United Nations entities, including FAO on national supply chains and climate-smart rural development initiatives, the United Nations Development Programme and FAO on early warning systems, IFAD on South-South and triangular cooperation-and, FAO, the World Health Organization and UNICEF on the implementation of the national food and nutrition integrationstrategy, and with local NGOs and the private sector on school feeding and nutrition.
+Under activities 4, 5, 6, WFP will work with the National Council for Women, the Central Agency for Public Mobilization and Statistics, organizations working to enhance gender equality and the Egyptian Cabinet's Information and Decision Support Center on evidence generation. - 82.
+WFP will explore opportunities to collaborate effectively with other United Nations entities, including FAO on national supply chains and early warning systems, IFAD on South-South and triangular cooperation and the World Health Organization and UNICEF on nutrition integration, and with local NGOs and the private sector on school feeding and nutrition.